-A bold evolution of the action-RPG formula built on experimentation, cooperation, and dragon-hunting ambition
+A bold evolution of the action-RPG formula rooted in experimentation, cooperation, and dragon-hunting ambition.

-Rather than simply chasing the established giants of the genre, Dragonkin: The Banished appears determined to carve its own identity through systemic customization, cooperative progression, and an unusually strategic approach to character building.
-With a darker fantasy tone centered around dragon corruption and humanity’s last stand, the game blends familiar hack-and-slash foundations with mechanics that could meaningfully reshape how players think about loot-driven progression.
+Rather than merely competing with established giants of the genre, Dragonkin: The Banished aims to forge its own identity through systemic customisation, cooperative progression, and an unusually strategic approach to character development.
+With a darker fantasy tone centred around dragon corruption and humanity’s final stand, the game combines familiar hack-and-slash mechanics with features that could fundamentally change how players approach loot-driven progression.

-And if early impressions hold true, this may be one of the more mechanically ambitious ARPG launches of the year.
+If early impressions prove accurate, this may be one of the most mechanically ambitious ARPG releases of the year.

 A World Corrupted by Dragon Blood